You can download the Android and iOS version in Google Play and Apple App store (soon):

 The best way to make sure no problem occurs is to keep the app in the foreground and the screen switched on all the time.

-On most phones you may nevertheless use a different app or sleep the phone for up to 10 minutes.
+On most phones you may use a different app or sleep the phone for a few minutes.

 As this may differ depending on the phone manufacturer or model, especially for Android, we strongly recommend to test that the app is not put to deep sleep , hibernate mode or completely killed and the track still properly recorded after 5 or 10 minutes of phone sleep or using another app.